ieg-dhr/DigiKAR_Projektseminar/Maps3_EN.md

 <hr>

 <a href="./maps/Domherren_places-frequency_2.png"><img src="./maps/Domherren_places-frequency_2.png" width="650px" align="center"/></a>
 <p align="justify">The second map indicates the numerical frequencies of place names (mostly geocoded on institution level and clustered depending on zoom level).
-In absolute numbers, the cathedral of Mainz (Dom Mainz) is the most frequent place with 65 occurrences.
+In absolute numbers, the cathedral of Mainz (Dom Mainz) is the most frequent place with 66 occurrences.
+In addition, there are several less prominent places (e.g. monasteries) within the city of Mainz.
 More than 20 places mapped as "Germany" in the centre of the present-day German Federal Republic denote biographic events for which the sources did not provide specific spatial information.
+In the map below, the placeholder dot for unknown places and five known places near the geometric centre of Germany overlap ("27").
+In the map above, the placeholder is highlighted in light green.
 Missing or ambiguous spatial information as well as the high frequency of events within the present-day city of Mainz are challenges for cartographic representations of the collected data.</p>

 <hr>